aBunchOfNinjas/1701QCA-Assessment1/replicationproject/replication.md

 *Complete the following information.*

 ### Project title ###
+Plant Hydration system

 ### Project description ###

 *In a few sentences, describe what the project is and does, who it is for, and a typical use case.*

+The plant watering device is to be use for autonamas plant watering.
+The device determines the moisture level of the soil and waters as needed.
+The project could be used in a veriety of use cases most effective uses could be elderly persons that have trouble using a watering can or persons that are very time poor or find regular watering hard.
 ### Showcase image ###

 *Try to capture the image as if it were in a portfolio, sales material, or project proposal.
 The project isn't likely to be something that finished, but practice making images that capture the project in that style.*